IrrationalShadow/water/docs/content/notes/styleguide.md

 - [round($number)](http://sass-lang.com/documentation/Sass/Script/Functions.html#round-instance_method)

 Maps in particular have become extraordinarily useful.
-When combined with custom functions they can create a great solution to global styles such as color, or typography.
+When combined with custom functions they can create a great solution to global styles such as color or typography.

 ### Global styling functions

 Using the combination of custom functions and maps, you can build a global toolkit that will become the backbone of your styles.
-These global functions very clearly differentiate themselves from simple file variables, and build relationships between your color palette or your typography choices more so than just a variable naming convention.
+These global functions very clearly differentiate themselves from simple file variables and build relationships between your color palette or your typography choices more so than just a variable naming convention.